ivx/ears/README.md

 end
 ```

+### Run your consumers

-And, do not forget to run it.
-Be prepared that unhandled errors will be reraised.
+Note: Be prepared that unhandled errors will be reraised.
 So, take care of cleanup work.

 ```ruby
 begin